dhis2/dhis2-docs/src/commonmark/en/content/android/new-visual-configurations.md

 > **Note**
 >
 > How to add a widget:
+>

- - Long press in your wallpaper
+> - Long press in your wallpaper
- - Select Widgets
+> - Select Widgets
- - Look for the DHIS2 Widget
+> - Look for the DHIS2 Widget
- - Select
+> - Select
+>

-It will add a shortcut to your app.
+>It will add a shortcut to your app.

 ## Personalise the colour of the App